 - Creative testing

-Using data to guide your budget
+How to use DAM data to guide your creative budget

-Things to remember:
+Things to remember

-- Use DAM data to assess your content performance using tangible numbers.
+- Use DAM data to assess your content performance

 Your creative budget checklist